conradakunga/Blog/_posts/2025-07-19-sending-email-in-c-net-part-3-using-gmail.md

 }
 ```

-If you run this code you should see the following:
+If you run this code, you should see the following:

 ```plaintext
 Email sent successfully.